zByDiegoMT/ByDiego-Nitro-Gen/README.md

 # ByDiego-Nitro-Gen

 ByDiego Nitro Gen is a tool for discord.
-Developed in JavaScript
+Developed in Python

 TO OPEN NITRO GEN PRESS ENTER